Multidimensional Fourier series with quantum circuits: Conclusions

 \section{Conclusions}

-In this work, we have explored how to generate multi-dimensional Fourier series with parameterized quantum circuits.
+In this work, we have explored how to generate multidimensional Fourier series with parameterized quantum circuits.
 These series emerge naturally from the expectation values of quantum operators with a particular data encoding.
-The family of $M-$dimensional Fourier series of degree $D$ is determined by the number of layers used and the dimension of the qudits in the circuit.
-The elements of the trainable gates define the Fourier coefficients.
-We have compared the degrees of freedom of a general Fourier series of a given degree with the number of free parameters in the circuit, which we define as the d.o.f. condition.
+We have compared the degrees of freedom of a general Fourier series of a given degree to the number of free parameters in the circuit, which we refer to as the DOF condition and provides insight into the model expressibility.
+We provide a trade-off between the number of qudits, circuit depth (measured with the number of layers of the circuit), data dimension, and local qudit dimension.

-For one-dimensional data, the d.o.f. requirement is always accomplished.
-For high-dimensional data, the d.o.f. grow faster than the number of free parameters available in the models.
-Therefore, the models need to be revised to fit general multi-dimensional functions.
-Besides this, with multi-qudit models, we can approximate functions of a higher degree, which can be used as a suitable approximation for some problems.

 Current quantum computers can use higher energy states to perform high-dimensional quantum computation.
-Besides this, the use of a general formalism for qudits is motivated by the possibility of exploring larger Hilbert spaces (with more extensive parametrization), which gives more freedom when fitting the desired set of coefficients.
+Apart from this, the use of a general formalism for qudits is motivated by the possibility of exploring larger Hilbert spaces (with more extensive parametrization), which gives more freedom when fitting the desired set of coefficients.

-Besides extending a well-known QML formalism to multi-dimensional datasets, this work aims to establish a trade-off between the number of qudits, circuit depth (measured with the number of layers of the circuit), data dimension, and local qudit dimension.
-The minimum number of parameters needed to characterize the multi-variable functions grows exponentially with the data dimensions, resulting in poor scaling.
-Other methods, such as using non-commuting gates to embed the data features, should be explored, although some may depart from the Fourier series formalism.
-We hope this work contributes to the effort of understanding QML with classical multi-dimensional data and to the further exploration of more sophisticated embedding strategies.\\
+For one-dimensional data, the DOF requirement is always accomplished.
+However, for higher-dimensional data, the degrees of freedom grow exponentially with the data dimensions, which can be problematic for some models that may not be able to keep up with this rapid growth.
+For example, single-qudit models have limited power in the expressivity of multidimensional data, because they lack the appropriate parametrization.
+However, multi-qudit models can approximate functions up to a higher degree, which can be used as an appropriate approximation for some problems.

+We can always find a model that satisfies the DOF condition by using large qudit dimensions or a substantial number of qudits, then being fully expressive.
+Therefore, multidimensional quantum learning models can be considered universal, as with sufficient parametrization, they can fit any arbitrary Fourier series.
+Potential issues may appear with trainability and generalization resulting from using such a large parametrization.
+However, we speculate that for most problems, such an extensive parametrization would not be necessary nor practical in terms of trainability.